foonathan/compatibility/README.md

 ## Contribution

-As you probably noted, there are *many* features missing.
+As you probably noted, there are features missing.
 I wrote this library in a few hours and concentrated on the most important features for me.
 If you want to extend it or improve a workaround, please don't hesitate to fork and PR (or just write an issue and let me take care of it, when I have time, if you're lazy).